SDB:CUPS and SANE Firewall settings

 When you have a network printer scanner copier all-in-one device with a built-in network interface so that the device is directy accessible via network, it is usually used in a different way by "stand-alone scanning to e-mail" where no SANE software (in particular no saned) is involved (see the section "Scanning via Network" in SDB:Configuring Scanners).

 The saned is used by the clients via two kind of network connections.
 In addition to a control connection (via port 6566) saned also uses a separated data connection (for the actual scanning data).
-The port of the data connection is selected by the operating system and could no be specified so that all ports above 1024 must have been accessible (i.e. open in the firewall) for connections from the clients.
-The newest saned version provides support to specify a range of ports for the data connection in the saned configuration file /etc/sane.d/saned.conf via an entry like "data_portrange = 30000 - 30100" so that only those ports would have to be open in the firewall.
+The port of the data connection is selected by the operating system and could not be specified so that all ports above 1024 must have been accessible (i.e. open in the firewall) for connections from the clients.
+Recent saned versions provide support to specify a range of ports for the data connection in the saned configuration file /etc/sane.d/saned.conf via an entry like "data_portrange = 30000 - 30100" so that only those ports would have to be open in the firewall.
 But the latter does not provide real better security because in the end the saned must be accessible for using scanners via network.

 To protect your host against unwanted access: